In a typical organization, the middle managers would have quite a big responsibility for making things happen.

-- Demand clear, specific goals from your boss.
+- Request clear, specific goals from your boss;

-- If your boss guides you about ‘how’ to achieve the goal but you have a different idea, insist.
-Brainstorm and conclude.
-But once concluded, commit to it.
+- If your boss guides you about ‘how’ to achieve the goal but you have a different idea, do present your point but once a conclusion is made, commit to it;

 - Inspire your subordinates to pull the work that matters.

-Probably it is a time to rethink our project management strategy.
+Probably it is time to rethink our project management strategy.